cozy/cozy-flagship-app/README.md

 - Then run ./scripts/build-debug-offline-apk.sh
 - The output will give you the path to the apk

-## How to enable Flagship certification

-Flagship certification is the process of verifying that the current running app is a genuine Cozy application.

-This verification requires the `cozy-stack` to be configured with the app information.

-To enable Flagship certification:

-- Retrieve the project's Safetynet Api Key on the pass manager
-  - Or generate a new one following Google documentation: https://developer.android.com/training/safetynet/attestation#add-api-key
-- Put the token in the `ANDROID_SAFETY_NET_API_KEY` variable in your local `.env` file
-- On `src/libs/client.js` set `shouldRequireFlagshipPermissions` to `true`
-- Read `cozy-client` instruction in [flagship-certification/README.md](https://github.com/cozy/cozy-client/blob/master/packages/cozy-client/src/flagship-certification/README.md)

-If you want to disable Flagship certification:

-- On `src/libs/client.js` set `shouldRequireFlagshipPermissions` to `false`

 ## patch-package

 After installation of every npm packages, yarn applies patches to react-native-webview.